fsquillace/pearl/README.md

     man pearl.<TAB>

 ## FAQ ##
-Q: I cannot uninstall modules: error: pathspec 'deinit' did not match any file(s) known to git.
+Q: I cannot remove modules: error: pathspec 'deinit' did not match any file(s) known to git.

 A: deinit command is available only for newer git releases >=1.8.